Age-Old Wisdom meets Modern Tools

 10 Tips For Starting a Garden

 1. Pick the right location—ideally, a sunny site!
 Most vegetables need at least 6 hours of sun a day.
-Some crops such as broccoli, lettuce, spinach, and other greens will grow well in your less sunny spots.
+Some crops such as lettuce and spinach, and other greens will grow well in your partially sunny spots, but sun-loving plants like tomatoes and peppers need as much light as possible.

 2. Keep it close to home.
 A location near your house will make it easier for you to tend your plot regularly and will also make it convenient to run out and pick what you need for a meal.

 3. Only grow things your family likes to eat.
-There’s no sense in spending all your time and energy (and money) growing things you won’t enjoy!
-Here’s a list of common vegetables to get you started.
+There’s no sense in spending all your time and energy (and money) growing things you won’t enjoy or that will go to waste!
+Browse our library of Growing Guides to find veggies that spark your eye.

 4. Water needs to be readily available.
 Nothing burns out a beginning gardener faster than having to lug water to thirsty plants during a heat wave.
-Consider investing in a quality hose with a sprayer attachment or even a drip irrigation system.
+Consider investing in a quality hose with a sprayer attachment or, even better, a drip irrigation system.

 5. Good soil is the key to a successful garden.
 Plants depend on the soil for nutrients, stability, and drainage.
 To grow your best garden, start with well-drained, sandy loam and add as much organic matter as possible.